 “Single moderate-dose psilocybin, in conjunction with psychotherapy, produced rapid, robust, and sustained clinical benefits in terms of reduction of anxiety and depression in patients with life-threatening cancer.
 This pharmacological finding is novel in psychiatry in terms of a single dose of a medication leading to immediate anti-depressant and anxiolytic effects with enduring (e.g. weeks to months) clinical benefits.
 Even though it is not possible to attribute causality of the experimental drug (in terms of sustained clinical benefit) after the crossover, the post-crossover data analyses of the two dosing sequences suggest that the clinical benefits, in terms of reduction of cancer-related anxiety and depression, of single-dose psilocybin (in conjunction with psychotherapy) may be sustained for longer than 7 weeks postdosing, and that they may endure for as long as 8 months post psilocybin dosing.”

-As the follow-up (Agin-Liebes et al, 2020) shows, this is a very promising avenue of helping people with psychological distress related to cancer.
+As the follow-up (Agin-Liebes et al., 2020) shows, this is a promising avenue for helping people with cancer-related psychological distress.